justinchoi001/liferay-learn-0/docs/en/06-manage-and-optimize/02-application-metrics.markdown

 `LCP_PROJECT_MONITOR_DYNATRACE_TENANT` | A string with eight characters.
 It is part of the URL (prefix) of your Dynatrace SaaS account. |
 `LCP_PROJECT_MONITOR_DYNATRACE_TOKEN` | A string with 22 characters that you can find in your Dynatrace account at *Deploy Dynatrace* &rarr; *Start installation* &rarr; *Set up PaaS monitoring* &rarr; *Installer Download*. |

-Once those required steps have been completed;
+Once those required steps have been completed:

 1. Navigate to <https://console.liferay.cloud/projects>.
 1. Click on the production environment.